YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 ---
 title: Algebraic Effects Help Us Optimize for Change
-description: Algebraic effects help reduce the error surface area of systems by seperating effects from their handlers without requiring the rest of the system to link them together.
+description: Algebraic effects help reduce the mental overhead of working in a codebase allowing new developers
 date: "2019-02-08"
 hidden: true
 ---

-When a function has to interact with anything other then itself it's emitting **side effects**
+When a function has to interact with anything other then itself it's emitting **side effects**.

 ```js{2-6}
 function double(x) {